sandeepraju/sulley/README.md

 python app.py
 ```

-### Advanced command configuration

-### Default reply handler

-### Restricting users
+## Examples

-### Delayed responses
+###

 ## Configuration

 Sulley can be configured by creating a `config.json` file.
-By setting the `SULLEY_CONFIG` environment variable, Sulley readds this file on startup.
+By setting the `SULLEY_CONFIG` environment variable, Sulley reads this file on startup.
 If this environment variable is not set, it looks for the config.json file in the current working directory.

 The `SULLEY_CONFIG` environment variable can be set as follows:

 ```
 export SULLEY_CONFIG=/path/to/config.json
 ```
-To quickly get started, grab a copy of the config file from [here]().
+To quickly get started, grab a copy of the config file from [here](./config.json).

 ### Configuration options